How it works

 The Vega wallet software has 3 main components:

-• Backend: The core of the wallet that is shared by all Vega Wallet implementation.
+- Backend: The core of the wallet that is shared by all Vega Wallet implementations.
 It manages the wallets, their keys and the requests from the third-party applications.
 It takes the form of a JSON-RPC API and is implementation agnostic.

 Sending a transaction with a third-party app